tituskx/ML-OTF/README.md

 1. Define the weak formulation and the inner product in `twoD/gen_solutions/weak_forms.py` that are used to build the optimal test functions.
 2. Run `twoD/gen_solutions/gen_matrices.py` to build the matrices corresponding to the inner product that you defined in `twoD/gen_solutions/weak_forms.py` and corresponding to a particular set of discretisations.
 The range of discretisations can be set by changing `n_min` and `n_max`.
 Define where you want the matrices to be saved before running.
 3. Run `twoD/gen_solutions/build_training_dataset.py` to build the training dataset.
 Define where you want the results to be stored before running by setting `matrix_files_locations`, `training_dataset_location`, `testing_dataset_location`.
 The function `gen_data_points` can be changed into `gen_data_points_var` to generate data for a variable Péclet number.

-3. Train a DeepONet
+### Train a DeepONet
+Once a training dataset has been generated this comes down to running `twoD/train_deeponet.py`.
+The batch size per replica can be set in this script, as the number of epochs.
+Make sure to specify the storage location, model name, training dataset and testing dataset before runnning.

-4. Implement the network
+### Implement the DeepONet